8th May, 2024

 Some construction projects in the UK have to be notified to the HSE.
 These are projects that meet certain thresholds, in terms of how long the project will take, and how many people are working on it.

 The Construction (Design and Management) Regulations (CDM) apply to every construction project in Great Britain.
 So, hopefully, if you work in construction, you have at least heard of these regulations.
-If your not too familiar, we have some free CDM guides to get you up to speed.
+If you're not too familiar, we have some free CDM guides to get you up to speed.

-But, not every construction project is CDM notifiable.
+However, while CDM applies to every construction project, not every construction project is CDM notifiable.

 Just need to know if your project is notifiable?
 Use our free CDM notification calculator to find out!

-Simply put, these are construction projects that need to be notified to the HSE.
+Any type of construction project can be notifiable.
 If your construction project meets certain criteria (based on project length and the number of people on your site) then you have to notify the HSE, and your project is notifiable.

-Under previous versions of the CDM regulations, having a notifiable project meant extra requirements.
-But, under the current 2015 version, the notification doesn't make a big difference.
-Now, all construction projects need a construction phase plan.
-And all projects with more than one contractor need a principal designer and principal contractor.
 If your project is notifiable, it means just that.
 Your project needs to be notified to the HSE.
-This is on top of the other duties you need to comply with, regardless of project size and duration.
+It's just an extra requirement on top of the other duties you need to comply with, regardless of project size and duration.

-Still, if you fail to notify, you could be a bit of trouble.
+Still, if you fail to notify, you could be in a bit of trouble.
 It's in the regulations, so it's a legal requirement.

 How do you know if your project needs to be notified?
 Well, there are two criteria, known as notification thresholds.